algogrit/presentation-rust-fundamentals/slides.md

 - For methods: If there is `&self` or `&mut self` input param then that lifetime is assigned to all the outputs

 ---
 class: center, middle

+## Testing

+---
+class: center, middle

+"Program testing can be a very effective way to show the presence of bugs, but it is hopelessly inadequate for showing their absence."

+.content-credits[1972 essay “The Humble Programmer,” Edsger W. Dijkstra]

+---

+- Unit tests need to be defined in the same file as the Source code.

+- Integration tests can be defined in the `/tests` directory.

+- Rust also has doc tests.

+---
+class: center, middle

+### Unit tests

+---

+- Need to have `#[cfg(test)]` before module

+- Need to have `#[test]` before test case

+- Can ignore test with `#[ignore]`

+---

+- Assertions: all macros!
+  - assert_eq!
+  - assert!

+- Tests can fail, due to panics!

+- Panics can be tested using `#[should_panic]`

+- Can import `private` & `public` code from `super` module using `use super::*`

+---
+class: center, middle

+### Integration tests

+---
+class: center, middle

+Can test only public API

+---
+class: center, middle

+## Doc tests

+---
+class: center, middle

+Defined using `///`

+---
+class: center, middle

+### Running tests with `cargo test`

+---

+- Parallel tests by default: `--test-threads=1`

+- Output of passing test: `--show-output`

+- Run subset by name: `cargo test <subset-name>`

+- Run ignored tests: `--ignored`

+---

+class: center, middle